-To tackle this issue, Apple has included a toggle for disabling video previews from automatically playing inside the new Accessibility menu within Settings to further streamline the user experience.
+To tackle this issue, Apple has included a toggle for disabling video previews from automatically playing inside the new Accessibility menu within Settings.
 And besides helping prevent motion sickness and anxiety, the feature also offers added benefits to performance and battery efficiency thanks to the reduced workload, along with fewer distractions.
 However, it's not a perfect solution as you'll soon see.

 What's more, the "Video Autoplay" option can still be found within the "iTunes & App Stores" settings page, and can be toggled off if you only want to disable the feature for just those apps.
-Just keep in mind that if you've disabled "Auto-Play Video Previews" inside Accessibility, you won't be able to turn previews on for the App Store and iTunes using "Video Autoplay."
+And this is where things get a little confusing.